"

 By the end of this section, you will be able to do the following:

-- Discuss positive and negative feedback mechanisms used in homeostasis
+• Discuss negative and positive feedback mechanisms used in homeostasis.

 Animal organs and organ systems constantly adjust to internal and external changes through a process called homeostasis (“steady state”).
 This fundamental process is vital for an organism’s survival and appropriate functioning.
 These changes might concern the level of glucose or calcium in the blood, or shifts in external temperatures.
 Homeostasis refers to the maintenance of dynamic equilibrium in the body.
 It is dynamic because it is constantly adjusting to the changes that the body’s systems encounter.
 It is equilibrium because body functions stay within specific ranges.
 Even an animal that appears inactive is continuously maintaining this homeostatic equilibrium.